Virtual Therapy vs. In-Person Therapy

 Cons of In-Person Therapy

 • Accessibility: Getting to and from therapy sessions can prove a significant challenge for some.
-Traffic, public transit issues, and commuting time adds up.
+Traffic, public transit issues, and commuting time add up, particularly for clients with young children, people experiencing poverty, or older adults.
 Taking time away from work or other priorities can also limit access to in-person therapy.

-• Timing: Long waiting periods, due to lack of availability or differing schedules, might force a delay to begin sessions with a new therapist.
+• Timing: Long waiting periods due to lack of availability or differing schedules might force a delay in beginning sessions with a new therapist.

 What Is Online Therapy?